Curvy Yoga Acceleration

 - Hands-on learning – Practice teaching is emphasized in this training.
 I know everyone dreads that on some level, but it’s also what enables you to step into your first class without fainting.
 The supportive environment of this training will be the perfect place to test the water, so to speak.

 I am intentionally seeking students for this program who want to find their own voice as a yoga teacher.
 While I will certainly provide you with a multitude of strong tools and templates to build with, this is your time to learn and share what yoga means to you.
 The awesome thing is that not only does this serve you as a teacher, it also serves your students, who are so eager to learn from a person who they can relate to.

 It’s gonna be great!

 With gratitude, our 2015 program is full.
-Our next program will begin Spring 2016, with registration taking place late Fall 2015.
+Dates for our next program are TBA.
 In the meantime, here’s some info on the general logistics, which we don’t anticipate changing for future programs.